Collective phenomena emerging from the interactions between dynamical processes in multiplex networks

+We introduce a framework to intertwine dynamical processes of different nature, each with its own distinct network topology, using a multilayer network approach.
+As an example of collective phenomena emerging from the interactions of multiple dynamical processes, we study a model where neural dynamics and nutrient transport are bidirectionally coupled in such a way that the allocation of the transport process at one layer depends on the degree of synchronization at the other layer, and vice versa.
+We show numerically, and we prove analytically, that the multilayer coupling induces a spontaneous explosive synchronization and a heterogeneous distribution of allocations, otherwise not present in the two systems considered separately.
+Our framework can find application to other cases where two or more dynamical processes such as synchronization, opinion formation, information diffusion, or disease spreading, are interacting with each other.

-The study of collective dynamical processes on complex networks in recent years has shed a great deal of light on a wide range of physical, biological, and social phenomenon including synchronization~\cite{Dorfler2013PNAS}, spreading~\cite{PastorSatorras2001PRL}, transport~\cite{Noh2004PRL}, and cascades~\cite{Larremore2011PRL}.
-Of particular interest in these works is the interplay between dynamics and network structure -- in many cases the nature of the collective dynamics reveals structural information about the network~\cite{Arenas2006PRL,Rosvall2008PNAS} and the underlying networks structure has a strong effect on the emerging dynamics~\cite{Nishikawa2003PRL}.
-Our understanding of the fundamental mechanisms driving these phenomena provide a solid foundation for modeling, predicting, and controlling dynamical processes in the real world, however the majority of studies ignore an important piece: connections between {\it different} dynamical processes.
-In this Letter we propose a framework for connecting different dynamical processes through interconnected multiplex networks, generating a new level of complexity through the intertwined nature of the system.
-Moreover, we demonstrate with a specific example that this new level of complexity can give rise to emergent critical phenomena.
+Networks are a powerful way to model and study a wide variety of complex phenomena~\cite{Strogatz2001Nature,Newman2003SIAM}.
+In the recent years, the study of collective dynamical processes on complex networks has improved our understanding of many complex systems and shed light on a wide range of physical, biological and social phenomena including synchronization~\cite{Dorfler2013PNAS}, disease spreading~\cite{PastorSatorras2001PRL}, transport~\cite{Noh2004PRL} and cascades~\cite{Larremore2011PRL}.
+Of particular interest in these works is the interplay between the structure of the network and its dynamics~\cite{Boccaletti2006PhysRep,Arenas2008PhysRep}.
+In fact, the topology of a network has an effect on the dynamical processes that take place over the network~\cite{Nishikawa2003PRL}, while some properties of the dynamics can reveal important information on the interaction network~\cite{Arenas2006PRL,Rosvall2008PNAS,Nicosia2014}.
+Understanding the relations between structure and dynamics can provide a solid foundation for modeling, predicting, and controlling dynamical processes in the real world.
+However, save for a few notable exceptions~\cite{Buldyrev2010Nature,Granell2013PRL,Czaplicka2016,Peng15}, the majority of the studies so far have considered a single process on a single network, ignoring a very important ingredient: often the components of a complex system interact through two or more dynamics at the same time, and these dynamics usually depend on each other in highly non-trivial ways.